 The Dialogue Australia Network will conduct its 2020 Conference at Melbourne Grammar School (Domain Intersection) on 27 – 29 March 2020.
 The focus of the conference will be the teaching of Ethics in schools and curriculum engagement.

 Continue reading “Future Frontiers: Ethics for a Changing World”

 The Inter Faith Network for the UK has taken the opportunity during Interfaith Week (in the UK) to launch a special new resource for primary schools.
 It is designed to help increase pupils’ understanding of, and skills for, interfaith encounter, dialogue and action.
 It focuses on learning about real examples of inter faith engagement, including in their areas.

-Continue reading “Videos for Teaching”
+Continue reading “Interfaith Resources for Primary Teachers”